DAIOS-AI/mindscript/README.md

 Each example must have the format `[arg_1, arg_2, ..., arg_n, output]`.
 For instance,
 `[3, 2, "five"]` is a valid example for a function of type `Int -> Int -> Str`.

+## Standard Library

+MindScript fires up with a set of pre-loaded functions.